 Assets supporting separate account contracts, except for contracts captured in paragraph 18, shall be reported at fair value, as determined under SSAP No. 100—Fair Value.
 Assets held in the separate account that reflect seed money from the general account shall follow all provisions of the SSAP to which the asset would be applicable if held in the general account.
 Assets that would not qualify for admittance in the general account are not permitted to be used as seed money in the separate account.

 Assets supporting the following separate account contracts are permitted to be reported as if the assets were held in the general account.
-This measurement method is referred to as “book value”.
+This measurement method is referred to as “book value” or general account basis.
 For these assets, measurement shall follow all provisions of the SSAP to which the asset would be applicable if held in the general account.
-Assets that would not qualify for admittance in the general account are not permitted in a book value separate account.
+Although assets that do not qualify for admittance in the general account shall not be transferred to a separate account, as detailed in paragraph 19, assets in the separate account that do not qualify for admittance in the general account are not permitted to be admitted in a book value separate account.
 Separate account contracts that do not qualify in the following categories are not permitted at book value without a permitted or prescribed practice from the state of domicile.

 Assets supporting fund accumulation contracts (GICs), which do not participate in underlying portfolio experience, with a fixed interest rate guarantee, purchased under a retirement plan or plan of deferred compensation or established or maintained by an employer, will be recorded as if the assets were held in the general account.